xijnim/grug-ls/README.md

 ```

 After that, the process is editor specific on how to add a language server.
-Also, if you want to see the logs for the server go to /tmp/grug-ls-logs.json

 ### Neovim
 Using lspconfig, you can simply add this code to your init.lua